wp-plugins/onlywire-bookmark-share-button/readme.txt

 == Coming Soon ==

 We have big plans for the Wordpress plugin, including:
-* Button customization
+1. Button customization (colors, sizes, fonts and target sites)
-* Auto-submitting posts when they go live
+1. Auto-submitting posts when they go live
-* Addition of more target networking sites
+1. Addition of more target networking sites
+1. iPhone and Android app

 == Screenshots ==

-1. Example blog post with the OnlyWire Bookmark & Share Button underneath (button expands on mouse-over) the directory of the stable readme.txt, so in this case, `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif)
+1. Example blog post with the OnlyWire Bookmark & Share Button activated (Button will expand upon mouse-over)
-2. Create an account at OnlyWire.com and set up your preferred social network sites.
+2. After you create your account on OnlyWire.com, you can set up your preferred social network sites.
 The next time you submit a post, OnlyWire will auto-submit your content to all of your sites simultaneously.
 Any sites that require extra steps (such as captcha) are completed via a process we call "Finalization".
 This is a streamlined process in which you can submit all of your captcha responses in one page.

 == Changelog ==